-As a quick example: recently we helped sell a day care center, and there the valuation was based on a revenue multiple and a “clientele multiple”, almost like what you see in telecom & media banking with multiples such as Enterprise Value / Subscribers.
+As a quick example: recently we helped sell a day care center, and there the valuation was based on a revenue multiple and a “clientele multiple”, almost like what you see in TMT investment banking banking with multiples such as Enterprise Value / Subscribers.

 I hesitate to give an exact figure, but valuations in the 2-5x “discretionary cash flow” range are quite common with these companies.